 Self-talk: Too often we say unhelpful things to ourselves, we say we won’t get the job, everyone else is more intelligent than us, and for me on the bridge I’ll freeze and not be able to move forward.
 So, I said STOP to myself as these thoughts came into my head and told myself that I’d be safe.

 If you are nervous about an upcoming interview stop thinking that the other candidates are better than you, focus instead on the reasons that you are perfect for the job.
 Practice and preparation will help increase your confidence.

-Breathing: when we get scared our breathing becomes more shallow.
+Breathing: when we get scared our breathing becomes shallower.
 This is how our body prepares to fight or flee from a threat.
-By focusing on our breathing, and slowing it down our body will relax.
+By focusing on our breathing and slowing it down our body will relax.
 From the day before, (each time I went into imagining the event) I focused on slow breathing counting in for 3, holding for 6 and breathing out slowly.
 It worked there and works when I have an injection, it stops me feeling the pain.

 If you find your breathing becomes shallow in stressful events, use this technique to release the stress.

 Distraction: It’s so easy to worry in advance about what might happen, so I kept myself busy and that helped deal with worry.
 I purposely booked the climb for our first full day in Sydney.
 On the climb, we had commentary through our head set on the history of the bridge, and of course had the views, this stopped my thinking of what could be.

 When you are getting nervous before an interview and you know you have done enough preparation do something else, read a magazine, listen to some music, go for a walk.